 Follow the latest updates on Expo 2020 Dubai here

-Three weeks into Expo 2020 Dubai and a unique water feature that helps the public to escape the heat is one of the biggest attractions.
+From the very start of Expo 2020 Dubai, the unique water feature that helps the public to escape the heat has been one of the biggest attractions.

 Visitors are stopping off to dip their feet in the waterfall that crashes to the ground before disappearing into the stone.
 The water also dances to music as people frolic in the tumbling stream below.